lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

    chmod 600 .rsp-tap.token

-**2. Start up a python session.**  This could be a standalone python session running on (say) a laptop, or a Jupyter notebook running elsewhere but displayed on a one's own browser.
+**2. Start up a python session.**  This could be a standalone python session running on (say) a laptop, or a Jupyter notebook running elsewhere but displayed on one's own browser.

 **3. Import relevant python modules.**  At the minimum, import the ``pyvo`` and ``os`` python modules.